Joseph Jekyll (1754–1837)

-He was made Bencher at the Inner Temple in 1805, reader in 1814 and treasurer in 1816.
-He was appointed solicitor-general to the Prince of Wales and made King's Counsel in 1805.
+He was made a bencher at the Inner Temple in 1805, a reader in 1814 and treasurer in 1816.
+He was appointed solicitor-general to the Prince of Wales and was made King's Counsel in 1805.

-In 1787 he was elected Member of Parliament for Calne, a seat he held until 1816, after which he resigned by accepting the notional crown appointment as Steward of the Chiltern Hundreds.
+In 1787, he was elected member of parliament for Calne, a seat he held until 1816, after which he resigned by accepting the notional crown appointment as Steward of the Chiltern Hundreds.

-In 1824, Joseph inherited the Wargrave Hill (now Wargrave Manor) estate in Berkshire, although he preferred to live in Mayfair and so rented it out to tenants.
+In 1824, Jekyll inherited the Wargrave Hill (now Wargrave Manor) estate in Berkshire, although he preferred to live in Mayfair and so rented it out to tenants.
 He died in London in 1837.